ksharnoff/crypter/README.md

 ## encryption
 The password is made into a key with Argon2.
 The bytes of the file input are read, encrypted with AES-256, and written to a new file.

-There are no checks if the user put in the correct password to decrypt, if the wrong password is put in, the resulting file will be nonsense.
+There are no checks if the user put in the correct password to decrypt - if the wrong password is put in, the resulting file will be nonsense.

 ## salt or no salt?
 There are two files that both encrypt files, `crypter.go` and `crypterDiffSalt.go`.